clearinterface/wildcard_technical_challenge_project/README.md

 > The front end is a simple Vuejs page that hits the Django Rest Framework API.
 > This is a single page app and does not utilize any of Django's view.
 > You will need to have both Django and vue running at the same time
+>
+> There is a custom wiretap middleware that I added  that
+> logs all http request and response.
+You can see what it logs in the
+> django admin page under messages `http://127.0.0.1:8000/admin/wiretap/message/`

 >Default port for Django: 8000